njdjyxz/cse15l-lab-reports/Lab Report 1.md

 ```
 Hello.java  messages  README
 ```
 1. The working directory here is "lecture1".
 When I run `ls` in the command, it simply shows all the files and folders in "lecture1".
+I get this output because `ls` lists all the files and folders in the current working directory when I put no argument after it.
 Thus, it is not an error.

 input:
 ```